Everything you need to know about the visitor record

 Can I not just apply for a new eTA that costs only $7?

-Applying for an eTA from within Canada will do nothing.
-An eTA is only an Electronic Travel Authorization to board a flight to Canada.
-Nothing more.
+Applying for an eTA from within Canada will have no effect.
+An eTA is simply an Electronic Travel Authorization that allows you to board a flight to Canada.
+That’s it.

-The eTA will not guarantee you any entry to Canada or will not allow you to stay in Canada.
-So, when you travel to Canada on an eTA, the border officers have to make a decision about your stay and length of stay.
+An eTA does not guarantee entry to Canada or authorize you to stay in the country.
+Therefore, when you travel to Canada on an eTA, the border officers will decide on your entry and the length of your stay.

 When do I have to apply for the visitor record at the latest?

-The government recommends applying for the visitor record at least 30 days before the current status expires.
-However, it is not mandatory, so you can wait until about 7 days before expiration at the latest, to give you the longest maintained visitor status.
-Especially if, for example, you are waiting for processing of another work permit.
+The government recommends that you apply for the visitor record at least 30 days before your current status expires.
+However, this is not mandatory.
+You can wait until about 7 days before the expiration to maximize your maintained visitor status.
+This option is especially helpful if you are waiting for the processing of another work permit.

 What happens if I do not apply for the visitor record before the current status expires?